London-centric Theatre?

 Let’s take ourselves.
 We live in Poole, Dorset, 146 miles from the RSC.
 We can drive it in a relaxed two and a half hours, all but the last few miles on dual carriageways.
 The National Theatre is 108 miles from Poole.
 We can do it in the same time on a Saturday or Sunday morning, but going home will be longer, often up to three and a half, or four hours after a matinee.
 It will also be vastly more stressful.

 Then price.
 Our car will do the 145 miles to Stratford on the same or less fuel than the 108 miles to Central London.
-On a weekday, we have London Congestion charge, at £10, and well over £30 to park.
-Stratford is £5 to park for the day.
+On a weekday, we have London Congestion charge, plus low-emission zone charge (about £25 for both), and well over £30 to park.
+Stratford is £5 to park for the whole day.
 Then take getting a ticket.
-An RSC Associate Member fee is less than half the National or Globe.
+An RSC Associate Member fee is less the National or Globe.
 Without becoming a “friend”, with priority booking, you’re lucky to get a seat, let alone a decent seat at any of our major theatres.
 If you don’t live in London, is it really worth £50 to be a friend of the Globe?

 The National Theatre, South Bank, London